 6. Slang Excellent; wonderful.

 He's radical.
-And definitely free as in a free thinker
+And definitely free as in a free thinker.

 And free radicals are crucial, combustible atoms or molecules that are vitally important to our chemical makeup but which equally can be dangerous or harmful - and whilst FR is not usually either of these things, I do like to think of him as a 'dangerous free radical' - a term which caught my attention many years ago (in connection with some night cream, I think) as a particularly good one for the somewhat fierce, charged, attractive man I have married.
 Of whom I am inordinately proud despite - and in spite of - our occasional verbal misunderstandings.
 And as we are told, between two people, around 60% of communication is non-verbal anyway.
 Which is nice to know.